wp-plugins/wp-simple-firewall/readme.txt

 *	CHANGE:		Interface to give a better "At-A-Glance" Dashboard summary view, that also allows you to turn on/off core features.

+= 2.5.10 =

+*	FIX:        For PHP warning while in php strict mode.
+*	CLEAN:      some cleaning up of code.

 = 2.5.9 =

 *	FEATURE:    Added option to try and exclude search engine bots from firewall checking option - OFF by default.